jacobcvt12/blog/_drafts/hierarchical-tex.md

 ![Just number](/assets/img/hierarchical-graph-1.svg)

-For this matrix to look anything like a hierarchical diagram, we first need to replace the numbers with random variables and spread the columns and rows further apart.
-Note that we now specify this to be a `matrix of math nodes`, and specify separation of columns and rows.
-You may have to play with these margins, but I have found `2em` to be an appropriate size for most hierarchical diagrams.
+For this matrix to look anything like a hierarchical diagram, we first need to replace the numbers with random variables and specify an option to spread the columns and rows further apart.
+To use `math mode` for the nodes, we now specify the matrix to be a `matrix of math nodes`, and pass an option for separation of columns and rows.
+You may have to play with these margins, but I have found `20pt` to be an appropriate size for most hierarchical diagrams.

 Another point to make about the Ti*k*Z matrix is that empty "cells" are allowed.
 As you can see below, the top row doesn't have values in the first cell (*before* the first `&`) or the last cell (*after* the second `&`).
-This is convenient for when wish to denote one parameter as being a higher level of hierarchy than multiple "children" in the next level of hierarchy.
+This is convenient for when wish to denote one parameter as being a higher level of hierarchy with multiple "children" in the next level of hierarchy.

 {% highlight TeX %}
-\matrix[matrix of math nodes, column sep=2em, row sep=2em] (mat)
+\matrix[matrix of math nodes, column sep=20pt, row sep=20pt] (mat)
 {
     & \mu, \tau^2 & \\
     \theta_1 & \ldots & \theta_n \\